Apfelbuch/Building-AI-Idea/README.md

 Detect fraudulent credit card transactions using supervised machine learning algorithms such as logistic regression, employing a dataset containing anonymized credit card transactions labeled as fraudulent or genuine.

 ## Background
+### Importance
-### Importance: Identification of fraudulent credit card transactions is crucial to
-  prevent customers from unauthorized charges. prevent financial loss of credit card companies. maintain trust between credit card companies and their customers.
+Identification of fraudulent credit card transactions is crucial to prevent customers from unauthorized charges. prevent financial loss of credit card companies. maintain trust between credit card companies and their customers.
+### Motivation
-### Motivation: Enhancing security measures to safeguard financial assets.
+Enhancing security measures to safeguard financial assets.

 ## How is it used?
 The solution involves: